zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

-# Use Atom Editor to Develop Content and Host on Atom Live Server
+# Use Atom Editor to Develop Markdown Content

 ## Introduction

-You can use your preferred Editor to author and edit your Markdown (.md) content for rendering the Workshop output.
-Oracle recommends the Atom Editor and the Atom Live Server.
+You can use your preferred editor to author and edit your Markdown (.md) content for rendering the Workshop output.
+Oracle recommends the Atom editor and the Atom Live Server.

 ### Objectives

-This lab suggests alternatives to develop and host your content, and if you are already using something that works for you, no need to change it.
-You can use any combination of tools that make sense for you.
+In this lab, you will learn about the tools that are available to develop and host your content.
+If you are using different tools that works for you, then there is no need to replace those tools.
+For example, if you are already developing your Markdown content using MS Visual Studio Code, then there is no need to switch to Atom.

 ### What Do You Need?
 * An IDE, such as Atom.
-* A local web server such as atom-live-server, a plugin for Atom.io.
+* A local web server such as atom-live-server, a plugin for `Atom.io`.

 **Note:** Oracle recommends the UA Developers to use Atom.
 Visual Studio Code is a Microsoft "open source" product.
 The license agreement is not a standard MIT or General Public License (GPL) agreement and therefore not approved for use at Oracle.